 - Fabric E: ½ yard of Robert Kaufman’s Kona Cotton in Peach

-- Fabric F: ¾ yard of Kiyohara’s Fine Solids in Black (for the Quilt Top and for the Binding)
+- Fabric F: Remainder of Kiyohara’s Fine Solids in Black (after cutting for Binding)

 - Fabric G: ¼ yard of Robert Kaufman’s Kona Cotton in Mango